-The impact of how well you are going to be prepared after finishing certainly depends on where you spent most of your 20’s.
-This article is for all future veterinarians eager to get a certificate from one of the Top 5 Vet Med schools in Europe.
+The impact of how well you are going to be prepared after finishing certainly depends on where you spent most of your 20s.
+This article is for all future veterinarians eager to get a certificate from one of the top vet schools in Europe.
 Check our Top 5 Veterinary Colleges in the US or Australia lists!

-The rankings are designed by the team of QS WUR (World University Rankings) by the methodology of employers’ opinion, as well as the university research impact and their academic reputation.
-You can read the full list here.
+The rankings are designed by the team of QS WUR (World University Rankings) by the methodology of employers’ opinions, as well as the university research impact and their academic reputation.
+You can read the full list on their website.

 1. Royal Veterinary College – University of London